Child Development Center

 Children will be placed on a waiting list according to the Family Types and Priorities Handout.
 Families on the waiting list will be contacted when a child care space becomes available and will have 24 hours to accept the space.
 If no contact is made within 24 hours or the space is refused by the sponsor, the space will be offered to the next family on the waiting list.

-If you accept a space in the Center you will be given instructions on the registration process.
+If you accept a space in the CDC you will be given instructions on the registration process.
 It will include completing an acceptance letter, registration packet and scheduling parent orientation prior to starting the program.
 Parents must also submit up-to-date immunizations record with the registration packet.